-SPP Generation 40-tal is a actively managed mixed fund.
-At the same time, the Fund is a generational fund and aimed mainly at those who already retired.
-The Fund reduces the risk gradually over time and from 2020 onwards, the interest-bearing proportion in the Fund will normally be 80 percent.
+SPP Generation 60-tal is a actively managed mixed fund.
+At the same time, the Fund is a generational fund and aimed mainly at those who intend to retire during the period 2025-2034.
+The Fund reduces the risk gradually over time.
+This is achieved by the Fund gradually re-allocating from the stock market to the fixed income market until 2040.
+From 2040 onwards, the interest-bearing proportion in the Fund will normally be 80 percent.
 The Fund invests in both shares and interest-bearing securities, and the investments are made both in Sweden and globally.
 Using analysis and selection, the Investment Manager makes active investment decisions and allocates the Fund's exposure between different asset classes and regions.